Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 1. The current tick will correspond to the current price (5000 USDC for 1 ETH).
 1. The lower and upper bounds of the price range we're providing liquidity into.
 Let the lower price be \$4545 and the upper price be \$5500.

-From the theoretical introduction we know that:
+From the theoretical introduction, we know that:

 $$\sqrt{P} = \sqrt{\frac{y}{x}}$$